nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="ACCELERATORTABLE MACROS"></a>ACCELERATORTABLE MACROS

 With ACCELERATORTABLE macros you can include accelerators into your resources.
 Then you can use them inside asm with the help of LoadAccelerator API.
-To start with accelerators first you need to include a resource of accelerator type into resource tree.
+To start with accelerators first you need to include a resource of type RT_ACCELERATOR into resource tree.
 Than add following table.

 ```
 ACCELERATORTABLE label